Melodie A. VirtueOwner - Washington, D.C.

 Melodie Virtue represents broadcast and online commercial and noncommercial educational radio and television companies before the Federal Communications Commission in Washington, D.C., as well as other federal agencies.
 Her experience includes proceedings before the FCC dealing with licensing, spectrum auctions, program content, forfeitures, and administrative hearings as well as drafting comments on proposed rules that impact her clients' businesses.

 During her career as a telecommunications attorney, Ms. Virtue has assisted with the start-up of a national satellite direct-to-home television service provider, negotiating transponder agreements, purchase orders, and affiliation agreements, and advising it on FCC and FTC regulatory requirements.
 She was a core part of the legal team that successfully challenged the constitutionality of the FCC's Fairness Doctrine.
 She also was part of the team whose efforts resulted in the FCC's grant of the first cellular license to a nonwireline company.
+Ms. Virtue has worked with both commercial and noncommercial clients in their launch of new web-based distribution platforms for both live recorded performances and targeted musical genres, including developing their terms of service, privacy policies and music licensing structures.
+She defended a collaboration of public media companies in an Inspector General audit of their use of funds provided by the Corporation for Public Broadcasting (CPB).
+She was counsel to a publicly-traded company that obtained a grant of the first broadcast Declaratory Ruling under the FCC’s foreign ownership procedures.

 Assisted clients with understanding the requirements to qualify for the statutory license under the Digital Millennium Copyright Act to cover streaming audio on the Internet.
 Helped them with filing Notices of Use with the Copyright Office and with preparation of monthly Statements of Account and quarterly Reports of Use for filing with SoundExchange.Copyright